TanukiSharp/MHArmory/README.md

 This project is something I've always wanted to develop.

-The main motivation to do it has been lead by the marvelous [Athena's ASS][10] application.
+The main motivation to do it has been led by the marvelous [Athena's ASS][10] application.
 If you do not know it, it's a shame, but it's never too late to give it a try.

 There are some parts in [Athena's ASS][10] that I don't like, and I wanted to contribute to help improve things that should be improved.
 Therefore, I tried to contact the author(s), but unsuccessfully.
 So, I decided to make my own, and make it the way I want.